 Licensed Practical Nurses (LPNs) with varying levels of experience are welcome to pursue our BSN degree.
-We give credit for your previous education and skills through exemptions, proficiencies and portfolio options.
+We give credit for your previous education and skills through proficiency options.

 - LPN Preliminary Coursework Checklist (No Previous Bachelor’s Degree)

 - LPN Preliminary Coursework Checklist (Hold Previous Bachelor’s Degree)

 - LPN Paced Track Fall Start Curriculum Track

 - LPN Paced Track Spring Start Curriculum Track